 While bankruptcies and consumer proposals are the relief options we provide, sometimes the best solution is a different path.
 To help explain this, I like to think of debt solutions as a train.
 While bankruptcies and consumer proposals may represent the caboose of that train, there are a ton of other cars along the way.
 Other options available could include consolidation loans, accessing equity in your property, or using credit counselling services to provide settlement arrangements to pay off 100% your debts.
 In some cases, all it takes is a good budget to defeat financial woes.

 “I’m a 26 year old woman and I was really nervous of calling.
 I was worried about who to call & who would or wouldn’t take my money and run with it.
-I was lucky enough to get David MacDonald who I explained my situation and he was extremely kind and gave me great advice.
-He actually advised me NOT to use their services unless I absolutely couldn’t handle the stressful part of calling and communicating with my debt collectors.
+The person I was lucky enough to get to explain my situation to was extremely kind and gave me great advice.
+They actually advised me NOT to use their services unless I absolutely couldn’t handle the stressful part of calling and communicating with my debt collectors.
 This showed me that Grant Thornton is here to actually help and give honest financial advice rather than just wanting my business.“-Everett Dale, Truro, NS

 On occasion, speaking with a LIT simply leads to crossing us off your list of potential options, and that is fine.
 Our job is to help you find the best solution to your debt and we would never pressure someone into an option that’s not right for them.